gus-molinari/Freedom_Resources/README.md

 - Use open source password managers
   - use strong uniquely generated passwords for each account
   - use uniquely generated usernames for each account (where applicable)
-  - use uniquley generated emails for each account (for example: https://simplelogin.io/, https://anonaddy.com/, https://33mail.com/ )
+  - use uniquley generated emails for each account with mail forwarding services (for example: https://simplelogin.io/)

 __TOR__
 https://www.torproject.org/
 TOR obfuscates your browsing traffic.
-The browser's goal is to pbfuscate your browsing and make your unique browser fingerprint look like every other TOR user.
+The browser's goal is to obfuscate your browsing and make your unique browser fingerprint look like every other TOR user.

-http://darkfailllnkf4vf.onion/
+Directory for a few sites including grey market places http://darkfailllnkf4vf.onion/

 __Public Data Scrubbing__